Should I Consider Having Weight Loss Surgery?

 - Serious complications are uncommon.
 But gastric bands can slip out of place, become too loose, or leak.
 Should this occur, additional surgery may be necessary.

 - Your weight loss may be less dramatic than with gastric bypass.
-The average loss is 21% of your excess weight after one year, and 47% of your excess weight after two years.
+The average loss is 40% to 50% of your excess weight -- although not in everybody.

 - Weight loss is quick and dramatic.
-People lose an average of 38% of their excess body weight in the first year, and 62% of excess body weight in two years.
+People lose an average of 60% to 80% of their excess body weight.

 - Because weight loss is quick, weight-related health problems such as diabetes, high blood pressure, high cholesterol, arthritis, sleep apnea, and heartburn improve quickly.